2023 Los Angeles Rams season

 The 2023 season was the Los Angeles Rams' 86th in the National Football League (NFL), their 87th overall, their 57th in the Greater Los Angeles Area, the fourth playing their home games at SoFi Stadium and their seventh under head coach Sean McVay.
-Despite struggling in the first half of the season, dealing with injuries and a 3–6 record, the Rams went 7–1 in their final eight games, which was 5 wins more than their injury-plagued season they had the year before after a Week 13 win against the Cleveland Browns.
+Despite struggling in the first half of the season, dealing with injuries and a 3–6 record at the midpoint, the Rams went 7–1 in their final eight games, which was five wins more than their injury-plagued season they had the year before after a Week 13 win against the Cleveland Browns.
 After a close win against the Giants on New Year's Eve, Los Angeles clinched its fifth winning season in six years.
 A loss from the Seattle Seahawks later that day helped the Rams clinch their return to the playoffs after a one-year absence.
-In the Wild Card Round, the Rams lost to Matthew Stafford's former team, the Detroit Lions, led by their former quarterback Jared Goff.
+In the Wild Card Round, the Rams were defeated by quarterback Matthew Stafford's former team, the Detroit Lions, led by their former quarterback Jared Goff.

 For the first time since 2019, Jalen Ramsey was not on their opening day roster, as he was traded in the offseason to the Miami Dolphins for a 2023 third-round draft pick and tight end Hunter Long.
 The team came to an agreement to part ways with linebacker Bobby Wagner after one season with the Rams before returning to the rival Seattle Seahawks on a one-year contract.
-This was also the last season with Aaron Donald on the team, as he announced his retirement on March 15, 2024.
+This was also the last season with Aaron Donald on the team until his return in the 2026 season.

-The Los Angeles Rams drew an average home attendance of 73,150 in 8 home games in the 2023 NFL season, the 6th highest in the league.
+The Los Angeles Rams drew an average home attendance of 73,150 in eight home games for the 2023 NFL season, the sixth-highest in the league.